How Much Does a Fairy Tale Wedding at a Disney Resort Cost?

 You also have access to their venue-specific catalog of entertainers as part of your wedding planning process.
 Some of these can be an activity in themselves- for example, learning a special thematic dance style everyone can join in.
 Or you may want your favorite characters to swing by.

 The Disney Wedding experience allows two dreams to come true at once- the celebration of your love in a very special place.
-Yes, a wedding at a Disney resort does not come particularly cheap, but you have the peace of mind of having a customized, curated experience delivered to you all in one in one of the most magical settings in the world.
+Yes, a wedding (or a vow renewal or bridal shower) at a Disney resort does not come particularly cheap, but you have the peace of mind of having a customized, curated experience delivered to you all in one in one of the most magical settings in the world.

 Few brides can say their wedding planning came easily- but at Disney, you get to be the guest, not the manager of your special day.
 Also, you get to say you had your happy ever after at the most fairytale-inspired place in the world.